amy-verma/Question-React/Virtual Dom.md

+Question 1.
+Why does React need a virtual DOM?(Piyush)

+- React uses virtual dom to make update  to the real dom faster and more efficient, by minimizing the number of direct DOM manipulation.

+🧩 First: What's the DOM?
+- DOM(Document Object Model) is the browser internal representaion of the page
+- Updating the DOM (addd elemets and changing the text) is
+1. Powerful
+2. ❌ Slow and expensive,

+So What Is the Virtual DOM? .....

 1. What is the Virtual DOM, and how does it work in React?
 - Virtaul DOM helps to improve performance and enhance userExperience.
      How it works:-